pr0g/pr0g/README.md

 - ⚡ Fun fact: ...
 -->

-Hey there, I'm Tom, a Software Development Manager (SDM) working at AWS.
+Hey there, I'm Tom, a Software Development Manager working at AWS.

 This is my personal GitHub account ([pr0g](https://github.com/pr0g)) where I'm usually noodling around on some C or C++ hobby project or other...